 It took my breath away when I stumbled across the picture a few years into my ministry because it was a visible reminder that my love of the LORD and His word started way back when I was a little girl.

-I was clueless about His plans at the time, but now I can see how He placed a love for the Bible inside of me not just for my own personal growth, but more so, to make me a “Bible encourager” to others.
+Even though I was clueless about God’s plans for me at the time, as an adult I could look back and see how He placed a love for the Bible inside of me– not just for my own personal growth– to prepare me to be a “Bible encourager” to others.

 Today, I sign all my paintings “Debbie Hannah Skinner” in honor of my parents.
 That’s because they were so gracious to recognize my artistic bent and make sacrifices to invest in art lessons to encourage my growth as an artist.
 I don’t know where I would be today if that early investment had never taken place.

 One other love I had as a child was pretending to teach.
 My “classroom” was in the bathroom.
 With a vivid little girl’s imagination, I’d use a bar of soap as chalk, a tile wall as my chalkboard, and a great big ol’ bathroom mirror to watch myself teach.
 I could spend hours in there “teaching” my imaginary class.
 (Typically, when I should have been doing chores.)

 Daddy used to knock on the bathroom door and yell, “Girl, who are you talkin’ to in there?”
 Little did he know it was my “class” and I was practicing for my future work as a teacher!

 My journey into public speaking has been long and winding, taking 30 years for my love of the Bible, art, and teaching to come together into the shape of a ministry.
 It was all woven together in the LORD’s flawless timing.